nicolay-r/tone-classifier/README.md

 Documentation
 -------------

+1. Methods of lexicon integration with machine learning for sentiment analysis system (AIDT Journal 2017/2)

-1. Use of lexicons to improve quality of sentiment classification ([Dialog-2016 article]);
+2. Use of lexicons to improve quality of sentiment classification ([Dialog-2016 article]);

 2. [Russir-2016 paper];